-Identifying a Hobbs of Barbican bicycle may not tingle the spine the same way a handful of other vintage bicycles can, but they sure do maintain a one-of-a-kind mystique.
-Unfortunately, like so many other cycling-related companies that operated around Europe’s war-torn era – specifically the late 1930’s through the mid 1940’s – most of the Hobbs paperwork and records no longer exist.
+Identifying a Hobbs of Barbican bicycle may not tingle the spine the same way a handful of other vintage bicycles can, but they surely maintain a one-of-a-kind mystique.
+Unfortunately, like so many other cycling-related companies that operated around Europe’s war-torn era – specifically the late 1930s through the mid 1940s – most of the paperwork and records associated with Hobbs of Barbican no longer exist.

-But according to the Veteran-Cycle Club, Hobbs of Barbican serial numbers do indicate manufacture dates, at least to an extent:
+But according to the Veteran-Cycle Club, Hobbs of Barbican serial numbers do indicate manufacture dates, at least to some extent:

 “For the first two years of post-war production, frames were initially numbered with a six, seven or eight digit number, the first two of which indicate the year of build.”

 This differed from later dating and serial numbering methods:

 “In 1947, Hobbs changed the numbering system to that used for the remainder of their time as a major frame-builder.
 Frame numbers were prefixed by a letter indicating the build month.
 The remainder of the number began with the digit indicating the year.
 Thus, the frame number B7500 was built in July 1947.”

 The history behind Hobbs of Barbican tends not to weave through as much legend or lore as other notable companies of the same time and place, but consistency counts for a whole lot in tumultuous times.
 Consistently strong framesets that also ride well, consistent workmanship and marketing over the years, and a consistent desire to produce pinnacle products.